What Is a Tourniquet & Which Is the Right One for Me?

 When Is Tourniquet Application Not Appropriate?

 If the bleeding injury is on a part of the body that cannot accommodate the tourniquet (i.e. head, chest, or abdomen), tourniquet use is not appropriate.
-Tourniquets are also not effective for junctional wounds, including the shoulders, hips, and groin.
+For junctional wounds (shoulders, hips, and groin) a special junctional tourniquet is required.

 Junctional wounds should be treated with standard wound-packing techniques, abdominal wounds should be treated with large trauma dressings, and chest wounds that may involve the lungs should be treated with chest seals.
 All of these dressings are included in top-tier bleeding kits.